-Please print off a copy of the formal petition, ask your friends and family to sign it, and mail the signature page back to Sydnee Lynn at the address provided on page 2.
+Please print off a copy of the formal petition, ask your friends and family to sign it, and mail the signature page back to Sydnee Lynn as soon as possible (address provided on page 2).

 We ask that everyone abide by public health guidelines.
 Instead of asking people to sign in person, you can email the document to your coworkers, neighbours, and other concerned citizens with these directions (download, print, sign, and mail).

 Please remember that all signatures must be included on an original printed page and cannot be scanned or photocopied.

 Why a paper petition & an online petition?

 Unlike the federal government, our government of Nova Scotia doesn’t accept any electronic petitions.
 The Nova Scotia Legislature explains, “All petitions must bear original signatures.
 Photocopies of petitions or print-outs of Internet petitions are not acceptable.”